Access-Time/LensCore/docs/en/index.md

   - icon: ⚡
     title: High Performance
-    details: Built with TypeScript and Puppeteer for fast, reliable testing at scale
+    details: Built with TypeScript and Playwright for fast, reliable testing at scale

   - icon: 🌐
     title: Multi-Language